AnyLog-co/documentation/training/Session I (Demo).md

 ```

 ## Execute commands on a peer node
-Use the TCP connection to communicate with peers
+Use the TCP connection to communicate with peers.
 - With a single peer:   run client ip:port
 - With multiple peers:  run client (ip:port, ip:port, ip:port ...)
  Examples: